matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 the "Logic" square to to Libraries. ]
 ```

 relationships.
-And we have to define how those ... we are going to
+And we have to define how we are going to talk to
-talk to libraries and how they may talk to us, but mostly we talk to
+libraries, and how they may talk to us, but mostly we talk to them.
-them.
-So now there are lines, right?
-There is some protocol of how
+So now there are lines.
+There is some protocol of how do you talk to
-do you talk to this library.
+this library.
 And we are still not

 [Time 0:23:30]